Tuchsanai/DevTools/GIT/Week03/LAB01/readme.md

 ---

-## Git Lab Exercise: Understanding Commits and Branches with Echo
+## Git Lab Exercise: Understanding Commits and Branches

 ### Objective
 Learn the basic Git workflow, including staging changes, making commits, and creating branches, using the `echo` command to add content to files.